 One would think the answer would be about 182 people, or 365 days divided by 2.

 But the answer isn't 182.
 It is 23.
-Just like my sock-drawer problem, the solution is “front-loaded,” meaning the answer is significantly fewer than one-half of 365.
+Like my sock-drawer problem, the solution is “front-loaded,” meaning the answer is significantly fewer than one-half of 365.

 Let’s return to socks.

 The following graph from my program shows (for the case of 35 brands of socks) the probability of finding a pair of socks as a function of the number of selected socks.
 Clearly, on the first try, the probability is zero because I have only one sock in my hand.
-And after 36 tries the probability is 100%.
+After 36 tries, the probability is 100%.
 But what about in between?

-The above graph is telling us that the 50% probability line corresponds with 7 tries.
+The above graph tells us that the 50% probability line corresponds with seven tries.
 This is consistent with the previous graph, where the biggest "hump" is at seven tries.
-In other words, “after 7 tries, I am more likely than not to have found a pair of socks.”
+In other words, “after seven tries, I am more likely than not to have found a pair of socks.”

 Wikipedia provides the following equation for the probability of a pair of things matching within a group, which I then adapted to my sock-drawer problem:

-The above equation creates the blue line overlaid onto my program's results shown in the following figure.
-This confirms that my sock-drawer problem and the Birthday Problem are indeed the same problem except for the number of possibilities of 3 or 35, versus 365.
+The above equation creates the blue line overlaid onto my program's results, as shown in the following figure.
+This confirms that my sock drawer problem and the Birthday Problem are indeed the same problem.

 Shuffling Cards

-The statistics of shuffling cards is mathematically similar to predicting common birthdays or finding pairs of socks.
+The statistics of shuffling cards are mathematically similar to predicting common birthdays or finding pairs of socks.
 It's the same math, just with different numbers.

 How many possible shuffle combinations are there for a 52-card deck?
 The answer is "52 factorial."
 What does that mean in English?
 "Fifty-two factorial," symbolized by 52!, is calculated by multiplying the following: 52 * 51 * 50 * 49 * 48 * 47 * ... * 3 * 2 * 1.
 "Fifty-two factorial" comes out to be 8,066,000 followed by sixty-one more zeros.
 To help you understand just how big that number is, it is 800 quadrillion times the number of atoms in Earth.